 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At BMCC, approximately 10% of students took out student loans averaging $4,478 a year.
 That adds up to $17,912 over four years for those students.

-The student loan default rate at BMCC is 14.0%.
-This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.
+The student loan default rate at BMCC is 7.3%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 Contact details for BMCC are given below.

 |Address:||2411 Nw Carden Ave, Pendleton, OR 97801|

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.